carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

  Display the address-significance table.

-.. option:: --arm-attributes
+.. option:: --arch-specific, -A

- Display the ARM attributes section.
-Only applicable for ARM architectures.
+ Display architecture-specific information, e.g. the ARM attributes section on ARM.

 .. option:: --color